 Additionally, how you spread the fertilizer matters.
 Using your hands to sprinkle fertilizer over your grass is asking for problems; you’re likely to over-fertilize some regions while missing others entirely, resulting in a patchy-looking lawn.
 Instead, you should buy a drop spreader, which more evenly disperses the food onto the soil.
 Plus, you can use the drop spreader in other lawn chores, like overseeding.

 Once you know the science and develop the right habits, lawn care isn’t difficult.
-However, if you don’t have the time or energy to learn the truths about your lawn, you might be better off hiring a professional to treat your lawn right.
+However, if you don’t have the time or energy to learn the truths about your lawn, you might be better off hiring Greensboro Tree Services, a professional tree and lawn care company.
+They are fully licensed, certified and insured, letting you know you’re in good hands.